Prospects of ECB easing drive Spain, Italy yields to record lows

 rate - the most traded contract in the forward market - dropping

-to its lowest in a year as traders firmed up easing bets.
+to its lowest in a year on Friday as traders firmed up easing

 That gave fresh impetus to the rally in lower-rated bonds,